Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Preliminaries

 \begin{itemize}

 \item{\textbf{Classification:} The Rx hopes to identify the objects from the visual data.
 In this case, the Tx is sufficient to transmit the recognized objects, i.e., $\mathcal{O}$, to the Rx. }

-\item{\textbf{Localization:} The Rx desires to recognize the spatial regions of visual information where some objects are identified.
+\item{\textbf{Localization:} The Rx desires to recognize the spatial regions of visual information where some objects are identified; it requires class-agnostic detection.
 The Tx is then sufficient to transmit the layouts, i.e., $\mathcal{L}$, to the Rx.
 As one of the practical scenarios, a vision system that aims to detect the appearance of objects can send the layout to the Rx for localization. }

 \item{\textbf{Detection:} The Rx wishes to fully detect the objects and their spatial locations.
 In this case, it is sufficient to transmit the semantic segmentation maps, i.e., $\mathcal{M}$, or the combination of $\mathcal{O}$ and $\mathcal{L}$.
-As a practical scenario, an alert system based on the visual camera at the industrial sites can keep the workers' privacy by not sending full images with their identities but sending the semantic segmentation maps to the Rx. }
+As a practical scenario, an alert system using cameras at industrial sites can preserve workers' privacy by sending semantic segmentation maps instead of full images containing their identities.

+} \item{\textbf{Semantic Segmentation} The Rx expects to identify the objects and their precise spatial locations.
+In this case, it is sufficient to transmit $\mathcal{M}$, or the combination of $\mathcal{O}$ and detailed $\mathcal{L}$.
+As a practical scenario, in autonomous driving, the system can detect pedestrians or vehicles by transmitting the semantic segmentation maps to the Rx, ensuring safety without sending full image data.}

 \item{\textbf{Image Retrieval:} The Rx pursues picking out or retrieving images with semantics similar to the visual information captured on the Tx side.
 It can be done with simple objects $\mathcal{O}$, but additional layouts $\mathcal{L}$ possibly add spatial information to it (equivalent to sending semantic seg. maps $\mathcal{M}$), and relations $\mathcal{R}$ makes the retrieved images more similar to the original one in presenting the relations between objects (equivalent to sending scene graph $\mathcal{G}$).
 Finally, the feature map $\mathcal{F}$ provides the full semantic information of the image.
 As a practical scenario for virtual reality, many portions of visual information do not have to be exactly the same as the original one, but it is sufficient to keep the semantic information the same.
 In this case, the Tx detours the full image transmission but sends sufficient semantics to run image retrieval. }